 Exposure to Asbestos from NAPA Parts

-This case was brought by the family of Jerry Coogan, a man who worked with heavy equipment that operated with NAPA parts and who worked on his own collection of classic cars, often using NAPA parts.
-Coogan developed and died of mesothelioma.
-The family’s lawyers argued that Coogan had no idea he was being exposed to asbestos over the years and that companies like NAPA and Genuine continued to sell asbestos car parts into the 2000s, without adequate warnings.
-The jury awarded one of the largest amounts in Washington state history, deliberating for just five hours after a 12-day trial.
+His family’s lawyers argued that Coogan had no idea he was being exposed to asbestos over the years and that companies like NAPA and Genuine continued to sell asbestos car parts into the 2000s, without adequate warnings.
+The jury awarded one of the largest amounts in Washington state history, deliberating for just five hours after a twelve-day trial.

 Unlike some other companies that used asbestos, NAPA has not created an asbestos trust to compensate victims.
 If you think that their parts contributed to your illness and you want to seek compensation, you will need the assistance of an asbestos lawyer who can help you file a lawsuit against the company.Get Your FREE Mesothelioma Packet